Pandas Count Unique Values in Column

 Conclusion

-In this article, you have learned how to get the count of unique values of a pandas DataFrame column using Series.unique(), Series.nunique(), Series.drop_duplicates() and also learned how to get the distinct values from multiple columns.
+In this article, you have learned how to get the count of unique values of a pandas DataFrame column using Series.unique(), Series.nunique(), and Series.drop_duplicates().
+Also learned how to get the count of distinct values from multiple columns.

 Related Articles